geomodulus/torontobot/README.md

 # TorontoBot

 TorontoBot is a tool for querying Toronto Open Data.
-It's a Discord bot right now.
+It answers questions either on the command line or as a Discord bot.

 ## Dependencies

 This project requires the Go programming language and sqlite3 installed on your local system.
 Both very easy to install.

 ## Ingest

 First thing to do is initialize the database.
 We're building our proof-of-concept with a single
 file: the 2023 City of Toronto approved operating budget.

-> We chose this file because it's one big flat table that's amenable to a lot of difference queries.
+We chose this file because it's one big flat table that's amenable to a lot of difference queries.

-First, you'll need to intialize a database.
+First, you'll need to intialize a fresh, empty database.
 Do it like this:
 ```
  $~/code/torontobot/db> go run migrate.go
 ```